Picking a base model

 A few decision shortcuts that work well in practice:

-- Multi-lingual support agent on a paid plan: pick Qwen 2.5 7B Instruct on A10G.
+• Multi-lingual support agent on a paid plan: Qwen 2.5 7B Instruct on A10G.

 If you are unsure and on a paid plan, start with a 7B Instruct model on A10G.
-Most tasks land somewhere between "this 3B is plenty" and "we need to step up to 13B," and 7B is the cheapest place to discover which side of that line you are on.
+Most tasks land somewhere between "this 3B is plenty" and "we need to step up," and 7B is the cheapest place to discover which side of that line you are on.

-If you are on the Free plan, start with Phi-3 mini.
-It is the most capable model that fits T4 and trains in well under an hour on small datasets.
+If you are on the Free plan, start with Qwen 3.5 4B.
+It is the most capable model that fits T4, and it trains in well under an hour on small datasets.